 Kimo'sKimo's is located at 1351 Polk Street in San Francisco.

 Kings Beach Bowl, Lake Tahoe

 Though quite a distance from the Bay Area the Kings Beach Bowl in Lake Tahoe hosted a number of shows by Bay Area bands in the second half of the 1960's.
 The King's Beach Bowl was originally a bowling alley.
 This was converted into a large hall in the mid-to-late sixties.
 There were performances several nights a week in the hall with visiting groups including the Grateful Dead, Creedence Clearwater Revival, Country Joe and the Fish, Janis Joplin, Buffalo Springfield, Frank Zappa, Iron Butterfly, The Youngbloods and Quicksilver Messenger Service.
-The Grateful Dead archive release Dick's Picks, Vol. 22 was recorded live at the Kings Beach Bowl in February 1968.

 La Dolphine, Hillsborough